-Madhumitha Venkataraman is an experienced HR professional, Diversity and Inclusion Evangelist, and a counsellor.
+This article outlines some initial steps towards mental healthcare for the Deaf community and does not purport to discuss the intersectionality of identities of the Deaf community with other minority groups. ¤ and Inclusion Evangelist, and a counsellor.
 As the founder of Diversity Dialogues, her dream is to see a more inclusive world.